The Ideological Origins of the American Revolution: Reception

 In "Bailyn's Crucial Breakthrough", a section of his 1978 essay "Modern Historians Confront the American Revolution" published in the first issue of Literature of Liberty by the Cato Institute, Rothbard repeated that "Bailyn discovered that Americans were indeed influenced, on a massive scale, by these [commonwealthmen] libertarian articles and pamphlets...The most important shaper of this libertarian viewpoint was Cato's Letters."
 He clarified that "Trenchard and Gordon, and the other libertarian writers, transmuted John Locke's abstract and often guarded political philosophy into a trenchant, hard-hitting, and radical libertarian creed."
+Three years later, the Cato Institute board of directors expelled Rothbard, who subsequently established the Mises Institute for paleolibertarianism.

 In the same Literature of Liberty issue, Forrest McDonald praised The Gospel of Opposition: A Study in Anglo-American Ideology (1975) by Rodger Parker as an alternative to Rothbard's "the Bailyn [book]."
 McDonald explained that Parker's "work traverses some of the same ground covered by the most important students of eighteenth century English and American ideology—Caroline Robbins, Isaac Kramnick, Bernard Bailyn, and Trevor Colbourn—but he has been more thorough than any of them."
 In 1990, however, McDonald appropriated his own review on Faces of Revolution to extol Bailyn's thesis.
 Bailyn, opined McDonald, "made an unassailable case that the English opposition was central to the thinking of American Revolutionary leaders, anti-Federalists and Jeffersonians."